IIIF/cookbook-recipes/recipe/0036-composition-from-multiple-images/index.md

 ## Multiple painted resources vs Choice

-This example could also be implemented as a `Choice` as in the [Choice recipe][0033].
+This example could also be implemented as a `Choice` as in the [Multiple choice of images in a single view][0033].
 However, that would impose a requirement on the client (a viewer) to offer user interface to make that choice.
 The simplest client would just assemble the scene from the resources provided with no decisions or additional interactions required on the part of the user.

 In this example there is benefit to being able to view the two image resources independently, and a sophisticated client could still offer that choice to the user though enhanced layer controls, even though the resources are provided as the composite parts of the scene.